-After twenty years of collecting tools I’m still finding unique woodworking tools that I didn’t know I needed.
+After twenty years of collecting tools, I still find unique woodworking tools I didn’t know I needed.

-To help your woodworking projects out the below is a collection of:
+To help your woodworking projects out, below is a collection of:

 - Advanced pencils to make easy tasks … easy